Monday, February 18, 2019

 Umm Juwayriyah: What sort of challenges did being a wife and mother (to many) add to your studies?

 Omm Rafiq: If I could have, I would have devoted all my time to my studies.
 But I had six children.
 Our day was something like this: get up at Fajr (before sunrise), pray and then get everyone ready.
 School began very early here because of the heat.
 A typical school day was from 6:45 am until 12 noon.
 By then the day was really heating up and by 2:00 pm it was extremely hot.
 That was the time everyone was home until Asr (midday prayer).
 Everyday my husband would drive the kids to school, then drive across town to drop me off at the women's campus, and finally he would have to drive back across town to go to work.
-At the end of the day it was the reverse for my husband.
+At the end of the day, it was the reverse for my husband.
 He would pick up the children, pick me up, and then we'd all go home.
 It was exhausting - cook lunch, short naps, and then the children's homework.
 All of this left little time for my (own) studies.
 Once I was complaining about this (exhaustion) and my husband quickly cleared my thinking.
 He advised me: "If you study hard and get all A's, but your children do poorly in school, then you have failed.
 If you help your children and do your studies and you receive C's and they succeed, then you have succeeded as well."
 Khalas!
 I continued to try my best to work everything in.
 Some nights, I just wasn't able to give my all to my studies.
-Alhamdulilah!
+Alhamdulilah

 Umm Juwayriyah: What was your most memorable experience from your studies?